jason137/gads_26/lec13/perf.md

 <img src="../images/roc_curve.png">

-High thresholds correspond to classifiers that require strong evidence for positive prediction; these occur in the upper-right corner of ROC space as described above.
-Similarly, low thresholds correspond to classifiers that require little evidence for positive prediction, and these occur in the bottom-left corner of ROC space.
+High thresholds correspond to classifiers that require strong evidence for positive prediction; these occur in the lower-left corner of ROC space as described above.
+Similarly, low thresholds correspond to classifiers that require little evidence for positive prediction, and these occur in the upper-right corner of ROC space.

 The main strength of ROC curves is their ability to graphically depict the tradeoff between true positives and false positives.
 In addition to this, ROC curves